-Nalu has deprecated HYPRE solver and preconditioner usage.
-Users wishing to use HYPRE solver and preconditioner combination must compile HYPRE library and link to it when building Nalu and also re-stablish the linear system assembly approach in the code base.
+Nalu can use HYPRE solvers and preconditioners, especially for Pressure Poisson solves.
+However, this dependency is optional and is not enabled by default.
+Users wishing to use HYPRE solver and preconditioner combination must compile HYPRE library and link to it when building Nalu.
+This capability is not tested nightly.